DEAL ENDS IN:

 Example 3 – Adding a unique message to women, arriving from a dedicated Facebook Ads campaign

 A ticket office employs the use of an ad targeted to married women on Facebook Ads in preparation for an upcoming stand-up show.
-When directed to the ticket office’s website through this campaign, users will be greeted with a message (and even a personalized design with the power of the If-So WordPress plugin) that prompts women to action: “If you’ll wait for your husband to do it it will never happen.
+When directed to the ticket office’s website through this campaign, users will be greeted with a message (and even a personalized design with the power of the If-So Wordpress plugin) that prompts women to action: “If you’ll wait for your husband to do it it will never happen.
 Order now.”

 This humourous UTM based content properly conveyed the tone of the standup show itself and spoke to the women it was targeted to.
 This resulted in an increase in ticket sales and it was all thanks to the implementation of content based on UTM parameters.